 I want to keep finding good stuff in the community and supporting it, and finding gaps and filling those gaps. – Ari Baker (’15), learning commons coordinator at Blount County Public Library

 “All of the practices that create engaged listeners in children can translate to adults – we get up and move around, create opportunities for interaction.
 Also, children are tough.
-If they get bored, they’re going to show it,” he said, with a laugh.
+If they get bored, they’re going to show it,” they said, with a laugh.
 “Adults, even if they think you’re boring, they’ll still be polite.”

-For example, when one of his life skills students aced a panel interview at a local business after participating in a mock panel interview in his class – not only did the practice help, but she knew to come back to the library when the company asked her to take an assessment test as a second step in the interview process.
+For example, when one of their life skills students aced a panel interview at a local business after participating in a mock panel interview in class – not only did the practice help, but she knew to come back to the library when the company asked her to take an assessment test as a second step in the interview process.

 “She knew we had the resources to study for the test, and we got her those, and she took a practice test.
 And then she took the real test and got the job,” Baker said, beaming at the memory.